MatejBosansky/LoraDroneTracker/README.md

 - Most of GPS modules are not able to lock position when are used indoor, you will need to test it outside.
 - For receiver you can use larger antenna to get better range results.
 With stock antennas I was able to receive not corrupted messages from 1.5km distance.

-Lora signal strength very depends on:
+Lora signal strength depends on:
-- antenna size, quality and position
+- Antennas size, quality and position
-- obstacles in environment
+- Obstacles in environment
-- quality of board
+- Quality of board
-- used LoRa communication settings.
-Check [some guides](https://medium.com/home-wireless/testing-lora-radios-with-the-limesdr-mini-part-2-37fa481217ff) how to configure LoRa communiction devices.
+- Used LoRa communication settings.
+Check [some guides](https://medium.com/home-wireless/testing-lora-radios-with-the-limesdr-mini-part-2-37fa481217ff) how to configure LoRa communication devices.
-- Based on my measurements, power consuption of intensive transmition is around 120 mAh.
+- Based on my measurements, power consuption of intensive transmission is around 120 mAh.
 In sleep mode is calculated power consuption 8 mAh.

 ## Credits
 [LoRaTracker project](https://github.com/LoRaTracker/GPSTutorial)